Accommodations for 2023 In-School Digital AP Exams

 Assistive Technology Software and Configuration

 Students will be able to take a digital exam using approved assistive technology software.
 Some types of assistive technology may require specific configuration steps to be done before the student tests.
-Review details in the AP Assistive Technology Configuration Instructions and share the details with students who will be testing using assistive technology.
+Review details about necessary configurations for different types of assistive technology and share this information prior to the exam administration with students who will be testing using assistive technology.

 On exam day, after checking in to the Bluebook testing app (and before entering the room code), students will be able to access configuration instructions through the Help menu and complete any configuration steps if needed before beginning the exam.

-Students approved for an ATC test format may test using an accessible format of the digital exam.
+Students approved for an ATC format may test using an accessible format of the digital exam in Bluebook.

 Word Processors, Calculators